szpajak/portfolio/OR Final Project App/README.md

 An executable file will be created automatically, and the GUI for optimizing the Premier League schedule will be displayed.

 ## Final Report
-To view the final report about the optimization process, results and detailed description of our every move, follow these steps:
+Final report is a file about the optimization process, results and detailed description of our every move.
+Due to the fact that project was created as a final project at University its whole documentation is written in polish.
+There are two ways to view the report:
+1. HTML file
+To view the final report this way follow these steps:
-1. Open the "FINAL REPORT" folder in the project directory.
+  1. Open the "FINAL REPORT" directory.
   2. Open the "FINAL_REPORT.html" file in your web browser.
+  3. Enjoy the report.
+2. PDF file
+Way to read report without forking the repository:
+  1. Open "FINAL REPORT PDF" directory.
+  2. Enjoy the report.

 ## Contributing
 Contributions are welcome!
 If you have any ideas or improvements, feel free to open an issue or create a pull request.